skellat/skellat.github.io/CONTRIBUTING.md

 CONTRIBUTING
 ============

 External contributions are generally not accepted.
+Special circumstances may arise in the future, though.